Studying the surface of a comet is challenging as the nucleus is either too far to be resolved in details, or it is close enough but

 Once these regions are defined, I look at the physical processses involved and attempt to explain them.

-By constraining the processes at work now, I build a story of how comest may have evolved since they formed.
+By constraining the processes at work now, I build a story of how comets may have evolved since they formed.

-This provides then some important parameters for the models of our early Solar System.
+This provides important constraints for the models of our early Solar System.